523627/523627/README.md

 ## Hi there 👋
-## I'm currently learning Python, C++, and Java.
-I have some knowledge of all three languages.
+## I'm currently learning Python, C++, Java, and advanced contest math.
+I have some knowledge of all three programming languages.
 ## How to reach me: My AoPS username is "JCJC."
 ## Pronouns: they/them